-The Bulldozer microarchitecture was designed to have a large number of weak cores because AMD anticipated future software being more multithreaded than it is currently.
-There were also many other problems such as extremely high latency, a slow cache, and high-temperature issues, but it was just a badly designed microarchitecture.
+The Bulldozer microarchitecture was designed to have many weak cores because AMD anticipated future software being more multithreaded than it is currently.
+There were also many other problems, such as extremely high latency, a slow cache, and high-temperature issues, but it was just a poorly designed microarchitecture.

-The AMD Ryzen processors are based on fresh and newer “Zen” microarchitecture.
-The AMD has returned to the high-end CPU market with a product that is challenging to compete with Intel processors.
+The AMD Ryzen processors are based on a new “Zen” microarchitecture.
+AMD has returned to the high-end CPU market with a challenging product to compete with Intel processors.
 AMD Ryzen has more processing cores.
-The AMD Ryzen processors provide better multi-threaded performance compared to Intel’s Core chips.
+The AMD Ryzen processors provide better-multithreaded performance compared to Intel’s Core chips.
 The Zen architecture provides 52% faster clock speeds without consuming additional power over the AMD Bulldozer core clock of the previous generation.

-The AMD FX series was generally worse performing than its Intel competitors during that time.
-The FX series’ floating-point performance was relatively poor due to its single shared FPU per module and its high core count.
+The AMD FX series performed worse than its Intel competitors during that time.
+The FX series’ floating-point performance was relatively poor due to its single shared FPU per module and high core count.
 AMD SKUs typically excelled at multithreaded applications.
-Its power consumption and maximum temperature, however, were often worse than its predecessors.
+However, its power consumption and maximum temperature were often worse than its predecessors.

 Now you should know which one is better after reading this.
-The Ryzen processors are better than FX series processors.
-Ryzen processors have faster clocks and faster memory, and it has everything a user needs.
+The Ryzen processors are better than the FX series processors.
+Ryzen processors have faster clocks, memory, and everything a user needs.
 Ryzen is a much newer generation of processors, whereas FX is much older.
 That is why I am considering Ryzen over FX processors.

 Reasons to Buy AMD FX Processor:

-An AMD FX Processor is the best choice if you have a low budget and want your games to run smoothly at normal settings and average frame rates.
+An AMD FX Processor is the best choice if you have a low budget and want your games to run smoothly at standard settings and average frame rates.
 The processor works well for editing and rendering videos as well.
 The processor runs at a much higher temperature than the average Intel processor.
-You are good to go if you want to use this processor for average gaming and video editing tasks.
+If you want to use this processor for average gaming and video editing tasks, you are good to go.
 Do not forget to get a good CPU cooler for AMD FX processors!

 Reasons to Buy AMD Ryzen Processor:

 AMD Ryzen is much better than the FX series.
 Ryzen is based on AMD’s “Zen” microarchitecture, which is newer and faster.
 If you’re looking for a CPU with the best performance, features, value, and budget, AMD Ryzen is the best choice.
 In many ways, Ryzen beats Intel in tests done by many professionals.
-This processor provides great performance in games, editing, and rendering.
-Even the lowest tier processor from Ryzen called AMD Ryzen 1400 provides a lot better performance than many Intel processors.
+This processor provides excellent performance in games, editing, and rendering.
+Even the lowest-tier processor from Ryzen, called AMD Ryzen 1400, provides a lot better performance than many Intel processors.

 For me, both processors are good at what they do.
-AMD FX is best for those who want average gaming performance with moderate settings and for editing, and rendering purposes at an affordable price.
-AMD Ryzen has been designed for those users who have a high budget and who want excellent performance in games at high settings and high FPS.
-However, if you are looking for more performance, in the battle of AMD Ryzen vs FX I suggest you go with the AMD Ryzen series because it is newer and faster than AMD’s previous generations.
+AMD FX is best for those who want average gaming performance with moderate settings and for editing and rendering purposes at an affordable price.
+AMD Ryzen has been designed for users with a high budget and who want excellent performance in games at high settings and FPS.
+However, if you want more performance in the battle of AMD Ryzen vs. FX, I suggest you go with the AMD Ryzen series because it is newer and faster than AMD’s previous generations.